aws-samples/cfn101-workshop/workshop/content/20-prerequisites/300-editor.md

 We recommend you install the [AWS CloudFormation Linter](https://github.com/aws-cloudformation/cfn-python-lint).
 A [linter](https://en.wikipedia.org/wiki/Lint_(software)) will proactively flag basic errors in your CloudFormation templates before you deploy them.

-If you are using Visual Studio Code, you must install the [cfn-lint](https://marketplace.visualstudio.com/items?itemName=kddejong.vscode-cfn-lint) plugin.
+If you are using Visual Studio Code, you should install the [cfn-lint](https://marketplace.visualstudio.com/items?itemName=kddejong.vscode-cfn-lint) plugin.